svett/cf-cloud-watch/README.md

 ## Remaining work

-- the dashboard is not auto-update
+- the dashboard is not updated automatically
 - the deployments do not have good UI/UX

 ## License